openedx/edx-documentation/en_us/shared/browsers.rst

      - Yes
      - N/A
      - N/A

+For more information about the LMS, see `Building and Running an edX Course`_.

 ***********************************
 edX Studio
 ***********************************

-The following table shows operating system and browser support for edX Studio, which staff use to build a course.
+The following table shows operating system and browser support for edX Studio, which course teams use to build a course.

 .. list-table::
    :widths: 20 10 10 10 10 10